SparrowZA/Steganography/README.md

-To decode an image use the '-d'option.
+To decode an image use the '-d' option.